UBC-MDS/obesity-classifier-group17/README.md

 ## References

-Dua, Dheeru, and Casey Graff.
-2017.
-“UCI Machine Learning Repository.”
-University of California, Irvine, School of Information; Computer Sciences. http://archive.ics.uci.edu/ml.
+Palechor, F. M., & De La Hoz Manotas, A. (2019).
+Dataset for estimation of obesity levels based on eating habits and physical condition in individuals from Colombia, Peru and Mexico.
+Data in Brief, 25, 104344. https://doi.org/10.1016/j.dib.2019.104344

-Estimation of Obesity Levels Based On Eating Habits and Physical Condition [Dataset].
+Estimation of Obesity Levels Based On Eating Habits and Physical Condition.
 (2019).
 UCI Machine Learning Repository. https://doi.org/10.24432/C5H31Z.